Should You Cash Out Your 401(k) in a Money Pinch?

 Example of a $100,000 Cash Distribution

 Source: American Century Investments.
 This hypothetical example assumes the following: the 20% mandatory federal income tax withholding, 6% in potential state and local income taxes and a standard 10% penalty for early withdrawal.
 This example is for illustrative purposes only.
 Please note that the 10% early withdrawal penalty does not apply to distributions made to an employee after separation from service during or after the year in which they turn 55.
-The 20% mandatory income tax withholding will be remitted to the IRS as a credit toward the income taxes due on your distribution and may be higher or lower than your federal income tax bracket.
+The 20% mandatory income tax withholding will be remitted to the IRS as a credit toward the income taxes due on your distribution.
+It may be higher or lower than your federal income tax bracket.

 Taxes and penalties from a 401(k) withdrawal could hurt your nest egg today.
 But the biggest hit may come from missed growth opportunities for your financial future.
 Taking out money today can lead to missing out on your money's growth potential over the years.

-Below is an example that shows the money you could potentially forfeit if you withdraw just a portion of your retirement account today versus keeping it invested for 25 years—or keeping it invested and adding to it.
+Below is an example that shows the money you could potentially forfeit if you withdraw just a portion of your retirement account today, versus keeping it invested for 25 years, or keeping it invested and adding to it.
 The hypothetical example below assumes a beginning balance of $10,000.

 $6,400 Value.